 Respectively lumpy and grainy vomit often are related to food or something your Frenchie has eaten.
 Lumpy vomiting is vomit in which you can still distinguish pieces of the food and is an indicator that the food has not been in the stomach for very long.
 This may mean that the Frenchie ate too rapidly or rushed around too fast after feeding.”

-When your French Bulldog is vomiting and heaving, and the food is partly digested and very wet and grainy might be in the vomit and may have traces of blood present.
+When your French Bulldog is vomiting and heaving, the food is partly digested and very wet and grainy might be in the vomit and may have traces of blood present.
 The grains may look like old coffee grounds, and there may be real blood.”

 Very Watery French Bulldog Vomit